Victoria Shepherd

 I’m a born and bred south Londoner exploring the city’s streets and archives in search of revelatory social history…

-Currently with Raconteur Studios, from 2022-2023 I was Podcast Development Producer for BBC Studios Factual Podcast Unit/Natural History Unit; Previously: Senior Producer/Editor for the BBC Radio 4 strands ‘The Kitchen Cabinet’ with Jay Rayner and Gardeners’ Question Time, producer for R4 strands ‘Open Book’ and’The Film Programme’ as well as Night Waves’ (Free Thinking) for Radio 3, and feature reporter for R4’s ‘Woman’s Hour’.
+With over 100 credits as a producer of history/science documentaries for BBC Radio 4, from 2022-2023 I was Podcast Development Producer for BBC Studios Factual Podcast Unit/Natural History Unit; Previously, Senior Producer/Editor for the BBC Radio 4 strands ‘The Kitchen Cabinet’ with Jay Rayner and Gardeners’ Question Time; producer for R4 strands ‘Open Book’ and’The Film Programme’ as well as Night Waves’ (Free Thinking) for Radio 3, and feature reporter for R4’s ‘Woman’s Hour’.

 Historical Consultant